Revolving Credit Facility

 Funds replenish as you make repayments, which is where the ‘revolving’ term comes from.

 How much you can access is determined by a few factors, including your business credit history and the strength of your business.
 But the amount you’re able to access is usually the equivalent of one month’s revenue.

 The finance can be used to pay one large fee, or you can use it to pay a series of smaller payments - it’s yours to do with what you please.
 You might want to use it to fill a monetary gap and never use it again - you can use it how you see fit with your business.

 If you’re wondering whether to look into a revolving credit facility or apply for a business loan - one difference between the two is that the interest is fixed on revolving credit - you only pay as you use it.
 Interest is usually charged daily when using revolving credit - and the interest fee depends on how much spending on that given day.

 ABC Company Ltd has a revolving credit facility with an agreed credit limit of £10,000.
 They only withdraw £4,000 of this to purchase stock.
 They start to repay the amount that they've used, including any interest, over a few months.
 After the amount is paid off in full, ABC Company Ltd can access up to the full credit limit of £10,000 again.
 Remember, you don't have to use the full revolving credit account amount, and you only pay interest on the amount that you use!

-Capalona is highly-experienced in helping businesses just like yours secure the finance they need to sustain growth.
+Capalona can help businesses just like yours find the right finance needed to sustain growth.

 There are many advantages and benefits of UK revolving credit facilities, that’s why it’s a popular option for many businesses.
 You can read about some of the pros of revolving credit below.